Module Development Documentation

 - modulename/node_helper.js - This is an optional helper that will be loaded by the node script.
 The node helper and module script can communicate with each other using an integrated socket system.

-- modulename/public - Any files in this folder can be accessed via the browser on
+- modulename/public - Any files in this folder can be accessed via the

 - modulename/anyfileorfolder Any other file or folder in the module folder can be used by the core module script.
 For example: modulename/css/modulename.css would be a good path for your additional module styles.